Start

 • Study overview

-The three levels of the syllabus in each term are
+The three levels of the syllabus in each term are:

 1. The Christian Contemplative Tradition

-2. Contemplative wisdom in other traditions
+2. Contemplative wisdom in Christianity and other traditions

 3. Applying contemplative consciousness to the problems of our world